linhthai206/linhthai206.github.io/index.md

 ## About Me

 Hi!
-My name is Linh Thai, an MBA Candidate at Georgetown University with double majors in Finance and Business Analytics.
-I also have minors in Business Information Systems and Chinese.
-Following my graduation in May 2023, I'm excited to gain industry knowledge and explore a career integrating both technology/data analytics and finance.
-Check below for my prior internship experience and class projects, and feel free to send me a message if you have any inquiries!
+My name is Linh Thai, an MBA Candidate at Georgetown University majoring in Management Science with a certificate in Consumer Analytics & Insights.
+I am passionate about using data to uncover insights, solve complex business problems, and drive smarter decisions.
+I’m especially interested in roles that blend data, technology, and business strategy to create measurable impact.
+Below you’ll find a selection of my internships and projects using Python, R, and SQL to produce data models and visualizations.
+Feel free to reach out — I’m always open to connecting and talking data, strategy, or new opportunities.

 ---